A tripod is an indispensable tool for every food photographer. It is important to choose the one that best fits your needs.

-This is the type of head I most recommend if you have the budget for it.
-It is not as speedy to use as a ballhead, but speed is not usually a concern for still life photography.
+The pan-tilt head is the type of head I most recommend if you have the budget for it.
+It’s not as speedy to use as a ball head, but that’s not usually a concern for still life photography.

-These are the models that I’m familiar with and would definitely recommend:
+These are the models that I’m familiar with and would recommend:

-Manfrotto MK055XPRO3-3W – This includes a three-way head for one price point.
-This is a good tripod to start with for that reason alone.
-It also can do overhead shots without an extra piece of equipment.
+It features a three-way head for one price point.
+It’s an excellent tripod to start with for that reason alone.
+It also includes an overhead mount camera without the need to add accessories.